 A kind of snakes-and-ladders game of special cases has emerged.
 Can't argue your case very clearly?
 Snake.
 Spotted a procedural flaw in an otherwise fair sacking?
 Ladder.
 Discrimination?
 Ladder.
 Union lawyer tries to muck up your case?
 Snake.

 In the game of snakes and ladders, some people have much more time to play than others.
 On the employees' side the lazy sod who goes off-sick on day one of the job and hopes for some procedural flaw in the sacking has plenty of time.
 When I was off sick for stress from a job, I asked someone I knew at an agency for less stressful work.
 She gave me two day's work compiling the time sheets of a social worker off-sick from Harringay who was photographed doing social work jobs at another London borough.
-This social worker had plenty of time to play with employment law because the taxpayer and vulnerable child were not on the list of priorities.
+This social worker had plenty of time to play with employment law because the taxpayer and vulnerable child were not on her list of priorities.

 On the employer's side public-funded managers seem to appear in tribunal cases more than most according to the appeals judgements which are free and online.

-Big organisation managers are Machiavellis and the problem is greater in the pubic funded sector than the private funded sector.
-Machiavellis play full time, like hardened criminals committing crimes and with similar consequences for their victims.
-When they are so used to it that they leave cocky clues, the clues need time and care to interpret in context - criminals' clues or managers' clues.
-The tribunal system was never set-up with a police force and juries and a Crown Prosecution Service to handle all this.
+When they are so used to it that they leave cocky clues, the clues need time & care to interpret in context - criminals' clues or managers' clues are the same.
+The tribunal system was never set-up with a police force & juries and a Crown Prosecution Service to handle this.
 It is more like a magistrates court.
-The targets set for them (read out in Parliament by Pat McFaddon, a T&G sponsored MP elected by some people of Wolverhampton) take even less account of the complexity of a case where an employer deliberately tries to conceal their actions and motives and works for months or years with the idea of confusing a tribunal in mind.
+The targets set for them (read out in Parliament by Pat McFaddon, a T&G sponsored MP elected on low turnout in Wolverhampton) take even less account of the complexity of a case where an employer deliberately tries to conceal motives & works for months or years with the idea of confusing a tribunal in mind.
+(Oh he was the MP who gave two union modernisation grants to the T&G.)

 MoneySupermarket.com's employment law lawyer finder service asks you to state your case in a three inch square box; TakeLegalAdvice.com gives half a page and the employment tribunal form allows a few hundred words.
 The legal system is more like a small claims court than a criminal court, geared to assessing simple known facts so that the two sides can settle for small amounts of money.